Xon77/Live4Bubbles/README.md

 *Live 4 Bubbles* is an extension and modified version based on [SuperDirtMixer](https://github.com/thgrund/SuperDirtMixer) from Thomas Grund.
 But it goes far beyond a mixer for Tidal Cycles - it transforms your live coding setup into a comprehensive performance and control system with control over your rhythmic, spectral and spatial patterns of sound files and SuperCollider synthesis.

+**⚠️ Important Note:**

+*Live 4 Bubbles* is a comprehensive performance system for live coding that leverages all available open-source online resources, pushing the boundaries of digital creation.
+While the program can be launched quickly once installed, the installation process involves setting up numerous dependencies and programs to maximize control possibilities over sound synthesis and pattern manipulation.

 ### 🎛️ Core Features

 **Multi-Track Control System of code execution with dynamic control over dozens of parameters**